software-mansion/starknet-jvm/.github/pull_request_template.md

 - [ ] Documented the changes
   - [ ] Verified kotlin docs
   - [ ] Verified java docs
-- [ ] Linked the issue that this pr resolves

 ## Other information
 <!-- Anything else you'd like to share, regarding this PR, please write it below. -->